python-attrs/cattrs/docs/preconf.md

 _orjson_ doesn't support integers less than -9223372036854775808, and greater than 9223372036854775807.
 _orjson_ only supports mappings with string keys so mappings will have their keys stringified before serialization, and destringified during deserialization.

+## _msgspec_

+Found at {mod}`cattrs.preconf.msgspec`.
+Only JSON functionality is currently available, other formats supported by msgspec to follow in the future.

+Bytes are un/structured as base 64 strings directly by msgspec.
+_msgspec_ [encodes special float values](https://jcristharif.com/msgspec/supported-types.html#float) (`NaN, Inf, -Inf`) as `null`.
+`datetime` s and `date` s are passed through to be unstructured into RFC 3339 by _msgspec_ itself.

+## _ujson_

+Found at {mod}`cattrs.preconf.ujson`.

+Bytes are serialized as base 85 strings.
+Sets are serialized as lists, and deserialized back into sets. `datetime` s and `date` s are serialized as ISO 8601 strings.

+`ujson` doesn't support integers less than -9223372036854775808, and greater than 9223372036854775807, nor does it support `float('inf')`.

 ## _msgpack_